Layer blend ranges

 The two graphs present on the Blend Ranges are Source Layer Ranges and Underlying Composition Ranges.
 The first controls how the current layer worked on blends tonally with the layers beneath it, whereas the second determines how the underlying layers blend through the current one.

-Antialiasing is the reduction of the jagged appearance of lines on a pixel grid.
-Antialiasing is achieved by the addition of semi-transparent pixels along the line to smooth the transition from the line's edge to background objects.
+Antialiasing is the reduction of the appearance of jagged line edges.
+It is achieved by the addition of semi-transparent pixels along the line to smooth the transition from the line's edge to background objects.
 This area of transition is sometimes referred to as the antialiasing ramp or antialiasing coverage.

 In the dialog, you can adjust the antialiasing ramp (coverage) of the selected layer, as well as control how (and if) antialiasing is inherited or set independently of other layers.
 For improved workflow, child layers nested hierarchically in a parent layer can inherent the parent layer's antialiasing setting automatically but can be forced to apply antialiasing or ignore it.

-Antialiased line with linear coverage map (before) and custom coverage map (after).
+Antialiased line with linear coverage map (left) and custom coverage map (right), respectively.
 Viewed at 800% zoom.

 Settings (or Preferences)